Lion's Pantry in Need of Non-Perishable Items

 The Lion's Pantry at Lansing Middle School has been helping families and students in our district by providing food for those in need for over ten years.
-Principal Kerry Brungardt got the idea for the pantry in 2009.
+Retired Principal Kerry Brungardt got the idea for the pantry in 2009.
 The school started seeing an increase in the number of families struggling to make ends meet due to the recession, so Mr. Brungardt went to the site council and asked for ideas on how they could lend a hand.

 The site council got to work collecting non-perishable food items and began storing them in a trophy case in the old middle school off Ida Street.
 The pantry caught the attention of Darcie Schuler and Jean Gaslin with Crossroads United Methodist Church in Lansing, and they began volunteering by helping organize the donations and delivering the food to families in our district.
 As the need continued to rise in our district, thankfully so did the number of volunteers and donations that rolled in.
 The pantry moved to a small office in the old middle school as more space was needed.

 When the middle school moved to 220 Lion Lane a few years ago, the pantry got its own room and shelving.
 The Lansing Middle School site council along with Ms. Schuler, Ms. Gaslin, and Mrs. Shirley Painton, secretary at LMS, have been able to continue to organize the supplies, making sure all the necessary items are kept in stock.
 Student volunteers have also chipped in, marking the expiration dates on every item to be sure nothing goes bad and keeping everything sorted by type of food.

 Sadly, Ms. Darcie Schuler passed away in April of 2019.
 One of her wishes before she died was that she didn't want anything to happen to the pantry.
 Mr. Brungardt, Mrs. Painton, and Ms. Gaslin have made it their mission to keep the pantry going strong after her death.